 The Bank of China (Hong Kong) Limited's risk management framework applies also to interest rate risk management.
-The Asset and Liability Management Committee ("ALCO") exercises its oversight of interest rate risk in accordance with the "BOCHK Group Banking Book Interest Rate Risk Management Policy" approved by Risk Committee ("RC").
-Interest Rate and Liquidity Risk Management is responsible for interest rate risk management.
-With the cooperation of Financial Management Department and Investment Management, RMD assists the ALCO to perform day-to-day interest rate risk management.
-Its roles include, but are not limited to, the formulation of management policies, selection of methodologies, setting of risk indicators and limits, assessment of target balance sheet, monitoring of the compliance with policies and limits, and submission of interest rate risk management reports to the senior management and RC, etc.
+The Asset and Liability Management Committee ("ALCO") exercises its oversight of interest rate risk in accordance with the "Banking Book Interest Rate Risk Management Policy of Bank of China (Hong Kong), Brunei Branch" approved by Senior Management.
+Risk and Compliance Department is responsible for monitoring of the execution and management of interest rate risk.
+Its roles include, but are not limited to, the formulation of management policies, selection of methodologies, setting of risk indicators and limits, assessment of target balance sheet, monitoring of the compliance with policies and limits, and submission of interest rate risk management reports to the senior management and RC, etc. Finance and Accounting Department assists the Risk Management Unit to perform day-to-day interest rate risk management.